secure-foundations/mariposa/README.md

 ```
 ### Projects

 Under the key `projects`, there are a few predefined projects.
 A project specifies a collection of **preprocessed** queries in a directory.
 The directory contains only `*.smt2` files and no nested directories.
-Each `.smt2` file contains one `(check-sat)` command and is parsable by Mariposa. `preprocess` mode can be used to produce such directory (explained later).
+Each `.smt2` file contains one `(check-sat)` command and is parsable by Mariposa. `preprocess` mode can be used to produce such a directory (explained later).

-* `frame_work` is not important.
+* `frame_work` is an arbitrary label; we use it to record the verification tool that produced the original SMT2 files.
 * `clean_dir` is the directory that contains the preprocessed queries.
 * `artifact_solver_name` is the original solver that the project used during development, which should match one of the definitions under `solvers`.